Hukuta/FortyTwoTestTask/README.md

-42-test template
+42-test task
 ===========================

-A Django 1.6+ project template
+A Django 1.6+ project

+Create basic django-project that would present your name, surname, date of birth, bio, contacts on the main page.
+Data should be stored in the DB.

 Use fortytwo_test_task.settings when deploying with getbarista.com